zhlhaohao/deepwiki-open/README.md

 1. Clone and analyze the GitHub, GitLab, or Bitbucket repository (including private repos with token authentication)
 2. Create embeddings of the code for smart retrieval
-3. Generate documentation with context-aware AI (using Google Gemini, OpenAI, OpenRouter, or local Ollama models)
+3. Generate documentation with context-aware AI (using Google Gemini, OpenAI, OpenRouter, Azure OpenAI, or local Ollama models)
 4. Create visual diagrams to explain code relationships
 5. Organize everything into a structured wiki
 6. Enable intelligent Q&A with the repository through the Ask feature